yueliangyi/ReT-based-Byoancy-Production/README.md

-# ReT-based-Byoancy-Production
+# $Re_T$-based Byoancy Production

+**Reference:**
-On the buoyancy production term for Reynolds-averaged modelling of breaking waves
+Yue, L., and Li, Y., 2025.
+On the buoyancy production term for Reynolds-averaged modeling of breaking waves.
+Submitted to Coastal Engineering.

-The content will be made available upon acceptance of the manuscript.
+*The content will be made available upon acceptance of the manuscript.*